List of aviation incidents involving terrorism: Air India Flight 182

+Korean Air Flight 858 was an international passenger flight from Baghdad to Seoul with stopovers in Dubai and Bangkok.
+On the 29th of November 1987, the Boeing 707-3B5C registered as HL7406 exploded midair over the Andaman Sea while flying the route from Dubai to Bangkok.
+All 115 occupants died.
+It was concluded that Kim Jong-il ordered North Korean agents to bomb the airplane in order to disturb the oncoming 1988 Seoul Olympics.

 Pan Am Flight 103

 Pan Am Flight 103 was a regularly scheduled Pan Am transatlantic flight from Frankfurt to Detroit via London and New York.
 On 21 December 1988, N739PA, the aircraft operating the transatlantic leg of the route was destroyed by a bomb, killing all 243 passengers and 16 crew in what became known as the Lockerbie bombing.
 Large sections of the aircraft crashed onto a residential street in Lockerbie, Scotland, killing 11 people on the ground.
 With a total of 270 people killed, it is the deadliest terror attack in the history of the United Kingdom.

 1990s

+Philippine Airlines Flight 434

+On 11 December 1994, a bomb was planted on board a Philippine Airlines flight as a test run for the Bojinka plot.
+One passenger died.
+The Bojinka plot was discovered before it could be carried out.

 Air France Flight 8969

 Air France Flight 8969 was an Air France Airbus A300 that was hijacked on 24 December 1994 by the Armed Islamic Group of Algeria (GIA) at Houari Boumediene Airport, Algiers, Algeria during the Algerian Civil War.
 The terrorists murdered three passengers and their intention was to blow up the plane over the Eiffel Tower in Paris.
 When the aircraft reached Marseille, the National Gendarmerie Intervention Group (GIGN), a counter-terror unit of the French National Gendarmerie, stormed the plane and killed all four hijackers.